Bailly-titouan/titouan.github.io/index.md

 # Specification :

-__C++__ : My faforite language so far.
+__C++__ : My favorite language so far.
 Easy to learn, it's a low level language which means that the developers have a lot of freedom to experiment and enjoy and it is used to develop game under Unreal Engine 4 so it's a big plus.

 __Unreal Engine 4__ : The next software I will train and use.
 I allready used it a long time ago but I never took the time to really build a project on this software.
 It looks powefull, the last time i used it seemed user friendly to me and you can developp with C++ so a huge plus for this software.